MicrosoftDocs/customer-voice/fp-docs/invite-settings.md

     > [!div class=mx-imgBorder]
     > ![Invitation settings for internal surveys](media/invite-settings-internal.png "Invitation settings for internal surveys")

-## Select survey response and notification options
+## Survey response options

 When you've defined who can respond to your survey, you can select or clear the following options:

 - **Accept responses**: Specify whether the survey is open and accepting responses.
 By default, it is selected.
 If you want to stop your survey, clear the option, and specify a message for the recipients.
-- **Start date**: Specify a date when the survey will be open.
-- **End date**: Specify a date when the survey will be closed.
 - **Shuffle questions**: Specify whether the questions in the survey should be shuffled.
 - **Show question numbers**: Specify whether the question numbers should be displayed in the survey.
 By default, it is selected.
 - **Customize thank you message**: Specify a customized thank you message for your responders.
 - **Customize footer text**: Specify a customized footer text to be displayed for your survey.
 - **Add respondents as**: Specify if the respondent should be added as a contact in Common Data Service.
 By default, it is selected.
 This option works only with surveys sent through email.
+- **Start date**: Specify a date when the survey will be open.

+## Survey invitation link expiration options

+You can specify a date, number of responses, or a time period after which your respondents would not be able to complete the survey.

+- **End date**: Specify a date when the survey will be closed.
+- **Responses exceed**: Specify the number of responses after which the survey will be closed.
+The maximum value that can be entered is 1048576.
+- **Days after delivery exceed**: Specify the number of days after which the survey will be closed after sending the survey invitation.
+The maximum value that can be entered is 1048576.
+Respondents will be able to complete the survey through the personalized link from the day of receiving the survey invitation till the specified number of days.

+## Survey notification options

 - **Send email receipt to respondents**: Specify if respondents should receive an email confirmation of their responses.
 This option is enabled only when **Record name** is selected under **Only people in my organization can respond**.
 Once your respondent has filled out your survey, the option, **Send me an email receipt of my responses**, is displayed.
 After submitting responses, respondents will then receive a confirmation email, which includes a thank you message and link to view their responses.

 - **Get email notification of each response**: Specify if you need an email notification whenever a response is submitted.

     > [!div class=mx-imgBorder]